 ‘Digitally Infused Business Transformation’ is going on already for quite a while.
 Progressive means continually and ongoing, not big bang.
 Interestingly, 10 to 15 years ago we weren’t really talking about ‘Digital Transformation’ that much – just projects really – but whenever I see technology used to alter (and hopefully improve) customer or employee experience – meaning it changes people, process AND technology then I deem it Digital Transformation.

+What has changed though the most is a) Of course the technologies used but also b) The expected outcomes in terms of user experience and speed of delivery of new features.
 The reason this is important is because it directly alters the solution architectures, designs and impacts the way of working of delivery teams.
 Less and less are people willing to wait months for an important new feature.

 A quick history detour

 Around the year 2000 we developed web portals in ASP/PHP and a database running on clustered servers, business applications were written in J2EE using EJBs/JPA and hibernate.
 In 2005, I developed mobile applications using the .NET compact framework.
 Even though high cohesion and loose coupling has always been a design principle, back then we didn’t really talk about APIs, distributed integration, and microservices.
 Gantt charts and project plans were a must.
 The Agile Manifesto was born 2001.
 Domain Driven Design just came to live around 2003 and Linux Containers around 2008.
 In 2004, my team implemented for the first time ‘daily build and smoke tests’ which I consider the predecessor of today’s CI/CD.
+All those individual evolutions in combination with recognising organisation culture as a key enabler to create high performing organisations have led to a perfect storm which today drives Digital Transformation.

 Enough reminiscing.